Azure/azure-rest-api-specs/specification/billing/resource-manager/readme.cli.md

       - where:
           param: billingAccountName
         name: account_name
-      # shortnen the name in billing account command group
+      # shorten the name in billing account command group
       - where:
           group: billingAccounts
           param: billingAccountName